 We have since come to know that all of the soon-to-be legends in the photo; David Bowie, Iggy Pop and Lou Reed had developed outlandish stage personas which ultimately consumed their minds and their personal lives.
 Even their absent friend, Marc Bolan of T. Rex – is represented on Iggy’s T-shirt.
 Marc Feld had transformed himself into Marc Bolan, King of Glam.

-Iggy is the sole survivor.
-We would never have predicted this strange but true circumstance.
 We lost Bowie in 2016, Reed in 2013 and Bolan in 1977 at the young age of 29 – yet James Osterberg soldiers on.
 The Iggy Pop name has served and protected him well.
-In 2019 at age 72 – fifty years after the release of the debut album by The Stooges in 1969, Iggy released his 18th solo album titled Free (September 2019).
-With his newly found freedom, Jimmy has been able to unleash his true self.
+In January 2023 at age 75 – fifty-four years after the release of the debut album by The Stooges in 1969, Iggy released his 19th solo album titled Every Loser.
+With his newly found freedom and success, Jim has been able to unleash his true self.

-In retrospect, Iggy looks like a scruffy urchin in the photo, holding a cigarette pack in his teeth, standing in between two rising stars.
-He doesn’t have ‘an outfit’.
-He is not styled except for some self-applied eye liner.
+In retrospect, Iggy looks like a scruffy urchin in the photo, holding a Lucky Strike cigarette pack in his teeth, standing in between two rising stars.
+He doesn’t have “an outfit.”
+He is not styled, except for some self-applied eye liner.
 He defies glamour but is guilty by association.
 He’s looking to see if this alliance can help to propagate his art.

 Iggy made a revealing comment about the photograph recently.